 Amazon Prime service costs $119 and Prime Pantry, an add-on grocery service for members, charges $6 per grocery box, but is moving toward a $5 monthly subscription.

-While Amazon Prime Pantry is certainly dominating the home goods delivery market, they now have stiff competition in the form of Target’s new Restock service, which provides customers another way to save at Target.
+While Amazon Prime Pantry is certainly dominating the home goods delivery market, they now have stiff competition in the form of Target’s new Restock service (which you can sign up for here), which provides customers another way to save at Target.
 This service also delivers pantry and household items to your door with same day or next day deliveries.
 The process works in the following way:

 · Interested customers will register for Restock membership at Target or affiliated websites.